Boyadjie/angular-training/Slides/08_services.md

 ## Services - providedIn VS providers 3/3

 We will have 2 instances of MyService at runtime.
-- AppComponent uses the MyService's instance **defined in the root injector**
+- App uses the MyService's instance **defined in the root injector**
-- ParentComponent find MyService in its own injector: therefore **it uses another instance**
+- Parent find MyService in its own injector: therefore **it uses another instance**
-- ChildComponent doesn't have MyService in its own injector.
-Angular will look for an instance that is further up in the component tree: therefore **it will use the ParentComponent's instance**
+- Child doesn't have MyService in its own injector.
+Angular will look for an instance that is further up in the component tree: therefore **it will use the Parent's instance**
 <img src="./resources/08-injectors-part2-img.png" width="50%" style="display: block; margin: 1rem auto 1rem auto" />

 Notes :